Thursday, September 21, 2006

 "Oh, ah."
 I nodded thoughtfully again, pushing my lower lip out slightly, was if it was all very nearly clear to me now.

 "Fucking muckle fucket in the gucking muckle," he said to the two men, and then to me in a weary voice: "Ah hae the noo."
-I couldn't tell if it was a question or a statement.
+I couldn't tell if it was a question or a statement."Interpreter" was where I had sunk my forehead into my palms.

 "A pint of Tennent's please," I said hopefully.